sebringrose/CW-todo-sample-app/README.md

 ## Getting started

 1. Install the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).
-2. Run `npm i` to install the local dependencies.
+2. Run `npm i` in the root folder to install the local dependencies.
+3. `cd` into either the `classes` folder or the `hooks` folder, depending on the approach you choose, and run `npm i` again.
-3. Run the tests using `npm test`.
+4. Run the tests using `npm test`.
 These tests have a watcher that automatically re-runs them on any file change.
 You can work on the action creators and reducers by looking at the tests only.
-4. Once both action creators and reducers are done, run your server with `npm start` and implement the interface requirements.
+5. Once both action creators and reducers are done, run your server with `npm start` and implement the interface requirements.

 ## Tasks